-Starting in Nursery and Reception, early writing and phonics are taught following the Monster Phonics DfE accredited scheme.
-Texts are selected with the age, needs and interests of each cohort in mind and our Long Term Plan allows these to be adapted each year to ensure texts are relevant, interesting and inspiring.
+Starting in Nursery and Reception, early writing and phonics are taught following the Read Write Inc phonic scheme.
+Our English curriculum is rooted in high-quality texts which selected with the age, needs and interests of each cohort in mind.
+These are carefully chosen to enhance other areas of the curriculum and are interesting and inspiring.
 Each term, set fiction and non-fiction text types are covered as well as poetry units of work.
 These are revisited in later year groups to enable a progressive approach to 'mastering' writing for a range of purposes and audiences.
 Our Progression in Text Types document maps out objectives for each year group (from Reception to Year 6) to illustrate the progression within the text types planned.
 This document is fully compliant with the National Curriculum and places prior learning and 'buildable' knowledge, skills and understanding at its core.

-Units of writing are carefully planned and taught using a structured writing sequence which contains key elements of grammar, punctuation and spelling appropriate to the year group.
-Throughout the teaching sequence, the children are given the opportunity to analyse high quality writing examples of a particular text type, practise different writing skills and they complete the unit with an independent piece of writing specific to a text type.
+Units of writing are carefully planned and taught using a structured writing sequence (The S journey of learning) which contains key elements of grammar, punctuation and spelling appropriate to the year group.
+Throughout the teaching sequence, the children are given the opportunity to analyse high quality writing examples of a particular text type, practise different writing skills which they build up during the unit to apply to an independent piece of writing specific to a text type.